clair-hu/CoreInfrastructure_GCP/Notes/6_Cloud_Storage.md

  - Pick a location that minimizes latency for you users.
 For example, if most of your users are in Europe, you probably want to pick a European location.
 * You choose a default storage class

+Quiz question: Your Cloud Storage objects live in buckets.
+Which of these characteristics do you define on a per-bucket basis?
+Choose all that are correct (3 correct answers).

+1. A default storage class

+2. A geographic location

+3. A globally-unique name

 ----
 ![objects and buckets organization](Images/GCP4.JPG "objects and buckets organization")